marty1885/paroli/README.md

 ```bash
 curl http://your.server.address:8848/api/v1/synthesise -X POST -H 'Content-Type: application/json' -d '{"text": "To be or not to be, that is the question"}' > test.opus
 ```

+#### Authentication

+To enable use cases where the service is exposed for whatever reason.
+The API server supports a basic authentication scheme.
+The `--auth` flag will generate a bearer token that is different every time and both websocket and HTTP synthesis API will only work if enabled. `--auth [YOUR_TOKEN]` will set the token to YOUR_TOKEN.
+Furthermore setting the `PAROLI_TOKEN` enviroment variable will set the bearer token to whatever the enviroment variable is set to.

+**The Web UI will not work when authenticatoin is enabled**

 ## Obtaining models